which scooter to choose

 The scooters of 50 cm3

-The 50 cc scooters are suitable for short distances and in the city, they are indeed imitated at 3 km/h, they will be suitable for teenagers as well as older people living in proximitated from their place of work or place of study.
-On the price side, they are relatively affordable, count between 1500 and 3000€ for the purchase of a new one.
+The 50 cm3 scooters are suitable for short distances and in town, they are in fact limited to 50 km/h, they will be suitable for adolescents as well as older people living in proximitated from their place of work or study.
+Price-wise, they are relatively affordable, count between €1500 and €3000 for the purchase of a new one.

 The scooters of 125 cm3

-Very present in large cities, scooters 125 cm3 are both affordable (count on average for the purchase of a new one) and versatile.
-They make it possible to travel longer distances, and are authorized to travel on highways and peripherals of large cities.
-They will also be suitable for people living several tens of kilometers from their workplace and shops (in the countryside par example).
+Very present in large cities, 125 cm3 scooters are both affordable (count on average €4000 for the purchase of a new one) and versatile.
+They allow you to travel longer distances and are authorized to travel on motorways and ring roads of large cities.
+They are also suitable for people living several tens of kilometers from their workplace and shops (in the countryside par example).

 However, to drive this type of scooter there are several options: